FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 ## Citation

-Please, cite the original paper if you are using this library in your reasearch
+Please, consider citing the original paper if you are using this library in your reasearch

 	@article{bianchi2020reservoir,
 	  title={Reservoir computing approaches for representation and classification of multivariate time series},